NandithaNair19/SwiftLOR/README.md

 ✅ Student Portal

-Students can log in and fill out a request form for an LOR.
+-Students can log in and fill out a request form for an LOR.<br>
-The request is automatically sent to the assigned faculty via email.
+-The request is automatically sent to the assigned faculty via email.<br>
-Once approved, students can download the LOR as a PDF.
+-Once approved, students can download the LOR as a PDF.

 ✅ Faculty Portal

-Faculty members can log in and view pending LOR requests.
+-Faculty members can log in and view pending LOR requests.<br>
-They can either write a custom LOR or enable an auto-generated one.
+-They can either write a custom LOR or enable an auto-generated one.<br>
-The system updates the LOR in the database after submission.
+-The system updates the LOR in the database after submission.

 ## 🛠️ Tech Stack